-Land West of Little Marl, Trimingham, Norfolk
+Land West of Little Marl, Trimingham, Norfolk Planning Number: PF/21/ 2182 Planning applicati on: https://idoxpa.north-norfolk.gov.uk/online- applications/applicationDetails.do?activeTab=summary&keyVal= QXPQ0HLNJHJ00 Authority: North Norfolk District Council Applicant Private Applicant Date of Application: 2021 Keyword s: Adaptation, Epoch 2, Caravan

-Planning Reference: PF/21/2182

-Proposal: construction and siting of caravan and garage

-applications/applicationDetails.do?activeTab=summary&keyVal=QXPQ0HLNJHJ00

-This site is expected to be lost to erosion in 2025-2055 epoch (epoch 2).
-The applicant had historic permission to build an additional bricks-and-mortar house, however they instead, applied to place a caravan and garage on the site.
-It was considered that this was a preferable type of home, given the risk of erosion.
+- Site expected to be lost to erosion in 2025-2055 epoch (epoch 2) - Applicant had historic permission to build an additional bricks-and-mortar house - Instead, applied to place a caravan and garage on the site

+This was a preferable type of home, given the risk of erosion

-The applicant had an historic permission to build two bungalows on land within Epoch 2 (indicative erosion up to 2055).
+Applicant had historic permission to build two bungalows on land within Epoch 2 (indicative erosion up to 2055).
 One bungalow had been built in 1991, so the permission for the whole scheme remained extant.
-As an alternative to the second bungalow, the landowner sought permission to station a caravan on the land and erect a garage instead.
-Due to the potential loss of land by the impact of coastal erosion, this was seen as a pragmatic approach to the threat of erosion, in line with the preference for adaptation on the coast, given that the caravan would be movable at a future date when it became at risk.
-After liaising with CPE colleagues, the garage was reduced from double to a single non-permanent wooden garage.
+As an alternative to the second bungalow, the landowner sought permission to instead station a caravan on the land and erect a garage, due to the potential loss of land by the impact of coastal erosion.
+This was seen as a pragmatic approach to the threat of erosion, in line with the preference for adaptation on the coast, given that the caravan would be movable at a future date when it became at risk.
+After liaising with CPE colleagues, garage was reduced from double to a single non-permanent wooden garage.